Updated March 2020

-Our family recently spent a week on Norwegian Cruise Line’s spiffy new NCL Breakaway ship to Bermuda.
-It’s gotten a lot of buzz, so we wanted to give you the scoop on what the ship has for families.
+Our family spent a week on Norwegian Cruise Line’s NCL Breakaway ship on a cruise to Bermuda when it was brand new.
+It’s gotten a lot of buzz and was followed by several nearly identical ships, so we wanted to give you the scoop on what the ship has for families.

 • The under-3s have a Dora and Diego-themed playroom to themselves and at least one activity a day that they can do with their parents.
-A younger TT would have loved painting with spaghetti.
+A younger Tiny Traveler would have loved painting with spaghetti.

 • Teens have Entourage, a dimly lit lounge with couches, games, video screens, and counselors who enforce a no-grown-ups policy.

 We tried three of five large waters slides, skipping the heart-stopping drop-in ones.
-TT liked the smallest one, which was open and a little slower than the others.
+Tiny Traveler liked the smallest one, which was open and a little slower than the others.

 Tip: The adventure Center often had lines.
 The first afternoon on board was the least busy and a crewmember told us it’s the best time to try it out.
 Mornings were less busy than afternoons.